 Management is responsible for the other information.
-The other information comprises the information included in the Management's Discussion and Analysis, but does not include the financial statements and our auditor's report thereon.
+The other information obtained at the date of this auditor's report includes Management's Discussion and Analysis.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.